bryanchadwick/Bedit/README.md

 The code is rather dense, and comments are sparse, so I'll give an overview of what I can glean/remember from the source.

+_.bedit_ : The main configuration file for BEdit.
+Place in your home-directory.

 _shareFiles.tgz_ : files that can/should be placed in ~/share/Bedit.
 Default messages, keywords, etc.

 _Makefile_ : Straight forward build file for make...
 XBedit is the default target.